dsubject/my-gatsby-portfolio/src/markdown-pages/green-web-design.md

 Before I get into the nitty gritty of how this site came to be, let's talk about what happens when you type in a URL and hit "enter".

-A web page is built using HTML, CSS and usually some JavaScript.
+A web page is built using HTML, CSS, and usually some JavaScript.
 HTML is a markup language, meaning it is the reason you see pieces of information displayed on a web page.
 For example, images, paragraph text, titles, and other pieces of a page are displayed using HTML.
 The HTML is also responsible for telling search engines and browsers what is on a page.
 For example:
 <code>< img src="./fakeimagepath" alt="dog running with a stick" /></code>
 This code snippet tells the browser there's an image with some alt text, now display it.
 It's the skeletal makeup of a web page.